The Singapore Economic Review

-The journal is published by the Institute of Southeast Asian Studies (ISEAS).
-The SER covers a wide range of topics related to the economy, including macroeconomics, international trade, labor economics, and financial economics.
+The journal is published by the World Scientific Publishing Co Pte Ltd. The SER covers a wide range of topics related to the economy, including macroeconomics, international trade, labor economics, and financial economics.
 The journal is published quarterly and is considered an important source of information and analysis on the Singaporean economy for researchers, policymakers, and other professionals.

 Abstracting and indexing

 The journal is abstracted and indexed in: